 WHAT WE BELIEVE

-Our church is rooted in this Baptistic tradition and faith: Scripture Alone, Grace Alone, Faith Alone, Christ Alone, and the Glory of God Alone.
+Our church is rooted in the rich Baptistic tradition and faith, emphasizing the five solas of the Reformation: Scripture Alone, Grace Alone, Faith Alone, Christ Alone, and the Glory of God Alone.
+These core doctrines, championed by Reformed Baptist and other Reformed Church traditions springing from the Reformation, shape our identity and practice.

-These doctrines & distinctive are not original to us; our Baptist forefathers viewed themselves as the logical outcome of the Reformation principle of sola Scriptura.
+These doctrines and distinctives are not original to us; they reflect the heritage of our Baptist forefathers, who viewed themselves as continuing the Reformation principle of sola Scriptura—the conviction that the Bible alone is the sole authority for faith and practice.

-That being said, all of our beliefs and convictions are derived from the Bible and the Bible is our final and ultimate authority.
+That being said, all of our beliefs and convictions are derived from the Bible.
+The Bible is our final and ultimate authority, serving as the foundation for all we teach and practice.

 THEOLOGICAL DISTINCTIVES